dibyendumajumdar/ravi/readthedocs/ravi-jit-compilation-hook.rst

   }

-Note that the above returns 1 if compiled function is called so that the behaviour in ``lvm.c`` is similar to that when a C function is called.
+Note that the above returns 2 if compiled Lua function is called.
+The behaviour in ``lvm.c`` is similar to that when a C function is called.